 Video games are a massive industry that generates billions of dollars every year across the world.
 Despite the industry’s growth, there is still a considerable amount of negative opinion about it.
 Cheating in video games sometimes referred to as “hacking,” can be defined as the act of cheating in a video game by modifying the game’s software or hardware in some way that alters the game’s outcome.

-As the world’s largest gaming market, China takes cheating seriously.
+That said, one of the examples of such countries that take cheating seriously is China.
+As the world’s largest gaming market, it discourages cheating heavily.
 “As the world’s largest gaming market, China takes cheating seriously.
 It’s a huge issue in the industry, and many companies have been working with the government to make the rules clear,” explains Oliver Moore, vice president of marketing and communications at Kalypso Media.
 “There’s a lot of a grey area, though, and consumers can be unprepared for what they’re getting themselves into.”

 According to the Chinese government, cheating within the virtual world of video games is subject to the same laws as are physical cheating that happens in real life.
 Under Article 27 of “the law on combating the crime of computer crime,” those that cheat within a virtual world will face the same consequences as those that cheat in real life.